samerlahoud/internet-ecosystem-evolution-esib/docs/regional-isp.md

 Figure 1<br />
 <br />
 <br />
-The table below shows the evolution of the International Providers of Lebanon from 2008 to 2018.
+The table below shows the evolution of the International Providers of Lebanon from 2008 to 2018.<br />
+As we can see

 | International Transit Providers in Lebanon | International Transit Providers in Lebanon |
 | ------------- | ------------- |